 It's a self-portrait by President Eisenhower, painted in about 1951.
-My father was a chief of staff to Eisenhower in the White House and a long-time friend, and Eisenhower gave this picture to my dad, who hung it in his house for 30 years or so, and I inherited it about 25 years ago.
+My father was the chief of staff to Eisenhower in the White House, and a longtime friend.
+And Eisenhower gave the picture to my dad, who hung it in his house for 30 years or so, and then I inherited it about 25 years ago.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."